wilsonmar/wilsonmar.github.io/_posts/2019-12-14-tesseract.md

    ### Tessocr for Python

-   To list the languages again to see a long list, this time do it using a Python program using the <strong>tesserocr</strong> wrapper for Python open sourced at https://github.com/simonflueckiger/tesserocr-windows_build/releases
+   To list the languages again to see a long list, this time do it using a Python program using the <strong>tesserocr</strong> wrapper for Python.

 1. Install using pip: